AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 Note that we pass our current stream, false to leaveInnerStreamOpen(second argument), and a anonymous function that always return ***true*** in the certificate verification process and null to userCertificateSelectionCallback parameter.

-With this we have a fully encrypted channel between our target and the attacker, I will enter in the Network connection details in the ***Threat Analysis and Detection*** section!
+With this we have a fully encrypted channel between our target and the attacker.

 Reverse SSL Powershell code: